 Investors and developers have two main criticisms of security tokens.

 The first is that this will slow down the development of blockchain.
-One of the main reasons that the ICO business model proved so successful in 2017 was its agility.
-Developers could raise money within weeks, sometimes even days, of formally announcing their project.
+One of the main reasons the ICO and IDO business models have proved so successful is their agility.
+Developers can raise money within weeks, sometimes even days, of formally announcing their project.
 There was little or no friction between potential investors and new blockchain businesses.

 Securities law will change that.
-Complying with the SEC’s multi-step regulatory process will make launching a new token both more expensive and relatively time-intensive.
-Putting hurdles in between entrepreneurs and their money will only stymie this burgeoning industry.
+Unfortunately, complying with the SEC’s multi-step regulatory process will make launching a new token more expensive and relatively time-intensive.
+Putting hurdles between entrepreneurs and their money will only hinder this burgeoning industry.

-The second criticism is that blockchain is too international to effectively regulate.
+The second criticism is that blockchain is too international to regulate effectively.
 Critics of security tokens argue that this will hurt Americans by forcing them to comply with lengthy processes.
 In response, companies and investors will simply move their development elsewhere.
-Businesses will flourish outside of the United States and this country will be all the poorer for it.
-The international nature of blockchain development means that this industry moves too quickly and easily to effectively regulate in just one jurisdiction.
+As a result, businesses will flourish outside of the United States, and this country will be all the poorer for it.
+The international nature of blockchain development means that this industry moves too quickly and efficiently to regulate in just one jurisdiction effectively.

 Top Security Tokens and How To Invest

 The security token market is expanding with each passing month.
 At the moment, there are well over 100 security tokens with a market cap ranging from a few thousand dollars at the bottom of the pile to well over $200 million at the top.
 And with new STOs expected to launch, this list will only grow.
 The following security tokens are at the top in terms of market cap: